Smelters Destroy Brazilian Town

 The production processes involve grinding the iron ore, pebble stones, and charcoal in the open air, generating large quantities of dust.
 The mixture is then taken to furnaces, where it is smelted at very high temperatures.
 An unending stream of gases, including carbon monoxide, is released, and the resulting soot is expelled through chimneys that contain no filters.
 The large quantities of residues that are generated in the process are left in the open.

 Water from the local stream is used to cool the furnaces.
 When the process is completed, the water is discharged, untreated, back into the stream, which also receives rainwater that drains untreated from the factory’s patio.
-Finally, residents are bombarded by unceasing and unhealthy levels of noise from all the operations.
+Residents are also bombarded by unceasing and unhealthy levels of noise from all the operations.

 Decades of problems